-You can use wooden baskets or plastic bins to neatly organize things in your open shelves.
+You can use wooden baskets or plastic bins to organize things in your open shelves neatly.

-Keep in mind that open shelves negates the need for cabinets but while removing furniture is a good idea, if you leave an empty space behind, it will look unfinished.
+Keep in mind that open shelves negate the need for cabinets, but while removing furniture is a good idea, if you leave an empty space behind, it will look unfinished.

 Also, you don’t have to settle for the traditional open shelves, be creative and arrange the shelves decoratively.
 You can look at open shelves meant for living rooms or bedrooms, refurbished crates, or baskets that are hung sideways.

 You have a choice of a flat mirror or a mirror cabinet.
 If you choose the flat mirror, consider a large mirror behind the sink that doesn’t cut at the waist or chest but drops down to the floor.

 You can also put the mirror behind a light or opposite a window or even in the shower.